betterscientificsoftware/bssw.io/Site/Topics/Collaboration.md

 <!---Topic order: 2--->

 - **Inclusivity**
-Inclusivity, equity, and diversity in scientific software.
-Often abbreviated as DEI, EDI, or JEDI (j for justice).
+Inclusion and inclusive practices and principles in scientific software and not necessarily as a component of Diversity, Equity and Inclusion (DE&I).
 <!---Topic order: 3--->

 - **Funding Sources and Programs**